 The model has opportunity to devise releases and was subjected to number of constraints, including reservoir mass balance, storage limits, minimum and maximum release limits, ramp up and ramp down limits, maximum energy generation, and total monthly release volume.

 Within the developed modeling code, two sub models were embedded and executed simultaneously.
 Each of the sub model has its specific importance in the overall framework and were interdependent.
 Initially, the extreme points model (one of the sub model) was solved and the extreme values for objectives were acquired.
-Later, while applying constraint method, various intermediate hydropeaking index values were linearly interpolated between the extreme values, and each of the intermediate value was made constraint for the run.
+Later, while applying constraint method, various intermediate hydropeaking index values were between the extreme values, and each of the intermediate value was made constraint for the run.
 The model was solved for hydropower revenue generation value corresponding to that constraint hydropeaking index value.
 In total, the pareto optimal curve amongst objectives under each of the total monthly volume values was prepared (refer results sections for further details).